knightss27/rollup-plugin-mdsvex-pages/README.md

 Once this is set up, feel free to add as many .md pages to their folder as you'd like.

 Additionally, you can turn on the (very much experimental) sidebar and/or navbar to your page.
-Currently, this appears on every route, but soon there will be an option to have these only show up on the routes of your choice.
-Additionally, you can turn off either one of the components and replace them with your own if you'd like.
+These are mostly mobile responsive, and come with varying degrees of customization.
+Additionally, you can turn off either one of the components and replace them with your own if you'd like, or only show them on specific routes.
 This is all set through a new `mdp.config.json file`, which can be configured in your src directory.
 The file can be set up as so:

 ```js
 //mdp.config.json